aroberthumes/GoogleStockPricePrediction/README.md

 The application displays an interactive plot of historical and predicted Google stock prices.
 The raw data of the stocks and indices for the selected number of days is also shown.

-The final output of the project is a CSV file containing the predicted Google stock prices for the next 365 days, which includes the predictions from both the LSTM and XGBoost models.

 ## Note

 This project is for educational purposes and should not be used for actual trading.
 Please do your own research before making any investment decisions.